 Islam teaches its followers many etiquette’s of eating and living a healthy life.
 The Prophet made a point of developing remarkably clean and healthy eating habits among his followers.
 With its rich bazaars and political and caravans streaming in from desert oases, it would have been easy for a man of Muhammed’s stature to live a lavish life of immoderate eating and unhealthy habit.
 But that’s far from what happened.

 He shares many insights in the Qur’an on how to lead a natural and healthy life, and many of these health and fitness tips are the foundation of social customs in the Islamic religion.
-Read on to learn the top 10 health and fitness tips from Muhammad.

 - Eat In Moderation

 Prophet Muhammad stressed the practice of eating less to prevent sickness and diseases, which is now supported by doctors today.
 The Islamic practice of eating suggests your stomach should be filled by ⅓ of food, ⅓ liquid and ⅓ breath.